 The Kambo Frog (Phyllomedusa bicolor)

 The frog used in kambo medicine is the giant tree frog (also called the monkey frog).
 It’s found throughout the Amazon rainforest.
-The only threats to this frog’s existence is the increased interest in its venom as a source of medicine and habitat destruction.
+The only threats to this frog’s existence are the increased interest in its venom as a source of medicine and habitat destruction.
 At the moment, the frog is widespread and not considered endangered or at-risk.

 These frogs are very large, often exceeding 12 cm long (females).
 The males of this species are smaller, growing up to 10 cm long.